 Naturally, the story sent the city of Leicester into a tailspin.
 Already buzzing due to an upturn in results, and anticipating a win over local rivals Nottingham Forest, the pubs, factories, shops and offices of Leicester were alive with excited and expectant football chatter.
 However, by the time the Cruyff story had been digested by the football fans of the East Midlands, Levante had made a decisive move.

-As Leicester City took to the field against Forest, Cruyff spoke to the assembled Spanish press;
+As Leicester City took to the field against their near neighbours, Cruyff spoke to the assembled Spanish press;

 "I've decided to play for Levante because in this country I am living very well.
 The football is quality and the climate is also great.
 True, this is a second division club and it is a bit strange for a player like me, but my life is not about money or prestige.
 This move offers me a chance to live well, collect a large sum of pesetas, and the ability to re-enter football in Europe.
 I think I cannot ask more.